-This article was last updated Dec 07, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 14, 2020.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-Cardholders are sometimes surprised to find blank checks appear in the envelope with their monthly credit card statements.
-Card issuers often refer to these as convenience checks — but the truth is they’re not all that convenient.
+Cardholders are sometimes surprised to find blank checks in the envelope with their monthly credit card statements.
+Issuers often refer to these as credit card convenience checks — but the truth is they’re not all that convenient.

 “The trouble with these convenience checks is that the banks often treat them like a cash advance, which makes them really expensive,” said Matt Schulz, chief industry analyst at CompareCards.

-Cash advances often come with a fee between 1% and 5%, on top of higher interest rates than other credit card transactions.
+Cash advances often come with a fee, on top of higher interest rates than other credit card transactions.
 In addition, there typically isn’t a grace period in which you can avoid accruing interest on the amount of the check.

 “That makes these checks a strong revenue generator for banks,” Schulz added — and a very expensive way for consumers to get cash.